 Small particles can get stuck inside of a phone when the screen is removed.
 An area that you think is safe to work on may be have food crumbs, pet hair, or other invasive materials that can impact the device.
 Creating a legitimately sterile workplace to minimize the chance of accidents and contamination can be difficult, and it can be hard to know if a space is fully sterile or not.

-5.It May Not Be a Permanent Fix
+5.It May Not Be a Permanent Fix for your Cracked Phone Screen

 A DIY fix probably won’t stay fixed as reliably as a professionally repaired screen.
 Without proper tools and technology to best tighten and secure a screen, it may be more liable to brake again, leading to another costly fix.
 Avoid the hassle and the emotional rollercoaster by getting it done right the first time.